Apply

 Program Information

 The DToD NSF Research Traineeship Fellowship is available to Master’s and PhD students, with an option to do a Designated Emphasis in Development Engineering (for PhD students).
-The Digital Transformation of Development (DToD) Fellows Program is open to all UC Berkeley PhD and Master’s students in good standing in any field, with a focus on engineering, physical sciences, natural sciences, social sciences, business, education, information and communication, or public health.
+The Digital Transformation of Development (DToD) Fellows Program is open to all UC Berkeley PhD and Master’s students in good standing from any department, with a focus on digital solutions to human development, humanitarian assistance. and/or disaster relief challenges in the U.S. and around the world.
 Interested students are encouraged to apply early in their degree to most benefit from being a part of the DToD Fellows community.
-All Fellows will be eligible for special events, workshops, professional development, research internship travel funds, and other DToD program elements.
+All fellows will be eligible for special events, workshops, professional development, internship travel funds, and other DToD program elements.

 DToD is a part of the larger Development Engineering program.
 PhD students who are also interested in the Development Engineering (DevEng) Designated Emphasis (DE) can apply for the DE through the DToD application.
 More info about the DE requirements for PhD students can be found on the DevEng DE page